-- (3) Essays (3 x 20 = 45 Points): The essays have to be turned in through CANVAS by the due day for credits consideration.
+- (3) Essays (3 x 15 = 45 Points ): The essays have to be turned in through CANVAS by the due day for credits consideration.
 Guidelines and due date for the essays will be posted on the class CANVAS site. - (4) Online discussion (85 points): The instructor will post discussion questions at the class CANVAS site which students are expected to respond.
-To earn credits, students must provide meaningful feedback to those questions (i.e. thoughtful and elaborate response).
-Information on credits and due date for each discussion will be posted.
+To earn credits, students must provide meaningful feedback (i.e. thoughtful and elaborate response) to those questions.

-Students are expected to follow proper etiquette when engaging in online discussion or etivity.
+Students are expected to follow proper etiquette when engaging in online discussion or related activities.
 Be respectful and courteous.
 Do not make demeaning, derogatory, racist, sexist, homophobic, proselytizing or victim-blaming comments.
 It is acceptable to have disagreement in ideas but do not engage in name calling, personal/character attacks or insults.
 This instructor reserves the right to delete messages that do not adhere to the above protocol.